 You met with an insurance agent about term life insurance.
 After a discussion about the benefits of term insurance, the agent says to you:

-“Did you know only 3% of term policies* are actually paid out?”
+“Did you know only 3% of term policies* actually pay out?”

 “No”, you respond.
 “Why is that?”
 A good question.